williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

  the old configuration (steps 1-4), and one showing the new configuration (steps 5-8).

 ### Step Three: Create Policies and Rules

 The final configuration step is to create access policies for your new authorization server.
 The private authorization server provided a single default access policy that allows all the assigned users to receive all the scopes and claims.
 The shared authorization server allows you to control which clients and users receive which scopes and claims, so you must set the access policy to ensure behavior is the same between private and shared authorization server.

-To copy the default access policy from the private authorization server:
+To copy the default access policy from the private authorization server, create a new policy (there's no defaul policy in the shared authorization server):

 1. In **Security > API**, select the name of the authorization server you are configuring.
 2. Select **Access Policies > Add Rule**.